Visyond/website-hugo/site/content/services/our-services.md

           - answersList:
               - answer: >-
-                  We will identify risk factors, run simulations on them and visualize the probability that certain KPIs (i.e. profits) are going to be at a certain level.
+                  We will identify risk factors, run simulations on them and visualize the probability that certain KPIs (e.g. profits) are going to be at a certain level.
               - answer: >-
                   Note: We don’t provide Excel files as an output.
 Instead, we